jmaloon1/Sudoku/README.md

 ### Miscellaneous

 The last two cells were not made into a class (they probably should have been though) and are used for the GUI.
+This GUI uses a package called pygame.
 The size of the board can be altered (3 would be standard) and the user can play one of 3 game modes.

 <p align="center">
   <img width="240" align="center" alt="Ambiguous Puzzle" src="README Images/Sudoku Modes.jpg">